-Volunteer for Autistic Adults NYC
+Autistic Adults NYC - Opportunities

 We have experienced remarkable growth since starting in summer of 2022.
-To sustain this growth, we are seeking more volunteers to take on various roles within our organization.
+To sustain this growth, we are seeking people to take on various roles within our organization.
 Become a part of our team to not only learn new things and gain useful skills, but to support the Autistic Community of NYC!

 Current open roles are listed below.